Take a short test to measure and increase command of common grammar difficulties

 Note how changing the adjective available into the noun availability also requires readily, an adverb, to become the adjective ready.
 This is because adverbs describe verbs or adjectives but not nouns (see 120.
 Six Things to Know about Adverbs).

-Delete this and insert and after cheapness.
-An example-showing meaning has already been expressed by such as.
-Having etc. as well is an example of unnecessary repetition (see 1.
+This abbreviation is the correct one for suggesting an unfinished list (see 130.
+Formal Abbreviations), but it should not be used here because its meaning has already been expressed by such as.
+Having the two together is an example of unnecessary repetition (see 1.
 Simple Example-Giving and 24.
 Good and Bad Repetition).
+The correction is to delete etc. and insert and after cheapness.

 This should start a new sentence and have a comma after it.
 The reason is the following verb is, which cannot be in the same sentence as the previous one (also is) because new verbs need new sentences, unless they have a joining device (see 30.
 When to Write a Full Stop).
 However looks like a joining device but is not; it is a “connector” instead (see 40.
 Conjunctions versus Connectors).